-- C17.2 This section applies to an employee who is directed to undertake shift work arrangements in response to an event or series of events, or activities declared to be a significant emergency event, in writing, by Chief Executive. - C17.3 The entitlements in this section are effective 7 days after the declaration is made. - C17.4 This section does not apply to casual employees or an employee who already performs shift work as part of their designated role. - C17.5 The Chief Executive may implement shift arrangements in response to the declared significant emergency event.
-Effective consultation will take place where reasonably practicable during the significant emergency event in accordance with Section F. - C17.6 The Chief Executive may, in writing, activate, deactivate or specify the duration of a significant emergency event at any time.
+- This section applies to an employee who is directed to undertake shift work arrangements in response to an event or series of events, or activities declared to be a significant emergency event, in writing, by head of service. - C17.3 The entitlements in this section are effective 7 days after the declaration is made. - C17.4 This section does not apply to casual employees or an employee who already performs shift work as part of their designated role. - C17.5 The chief executive may implement shift arrangements in response to the declared significant emergency event.
+Effective consultation will take place where reasonably practicable during the significant emergency event in accordance with Section F. - The head of service may, in writing, activate, deactivate or specify the duration of a significant emergency event at any time.